Rafael Uribe Uribe Palace of Culture: Name change

 Wide angle view of the terrace and balcony.

 The Governor's offices were moved to their new facilities in La Alpujarra Administrative Center.
 When it stopped being the government headquarters, the building was renamed "Rafael Uribe Uribe Palace of Culture" in 1987, in honor of Colombian general Rafael Uribe Uribe who fought in the Thousand Days War.
 Some people suggested that the Palace became a commercial center, just as had happened with the Major Seminary (now Villanueva Commercial Center) and the National Palace (now known as the National Palace Mall).
 Others suggested demolishing the Palace to build a new building.

-The Palace was designed by Ordinance No. 59 of 1986 and No. 35 of 1988, to cultural activities.
+The Palace was designated by Ordinance No. 59 of 1986 and No. 35 of 1988, to cultural activities.
 For this purpose, it was designated as the headquarters of the then "Directorate of Cultural Extension of the Ministry of Education and Culture of Antioquia", which is now known as the Institute for Culture and Heritage of Antioquia.